| Title: | The ScottKnott Clustering Algorithm |

 related to Completely Randomized Design (‘CRD’).

-A simulated data to model a Completely Randomized Design (‘CRD’) of 4 factor levels and 6 repetitions.
+Simulated data for a Completely Randomized Design (‘CRD’) with 4 treatment levels and 6 replicates per treatment.

 related to Completely Randomized Design (‘CRD’).

-A simulated data to model a Completely Randomized Design (‘CRD’) of 45 factor levels and 4 repetitions.
+Simulated data for a Completely Randomized Design (‘CRD’) with 45 treatment levels and 4 replicates per treatment.

 related to Factorial Experiment (‘FE’).

-A simulated data to model a Factorial Experiment (‘FE’) with 3 factors, 2 levels per factor and 4 blocks.
+Simulated data for a Factorial Experiment (‘FE’) with 3 factors, 2 levels per factor, and 4 blocks.

 related to Latin Squares Design (‘LSD’).

-A simulated data to model a Latin Squares Design (‘LSD’) with 5 factor levels 5 rows and 5 columns.
+Simulated data for a Latin Squares Design (‘LSD’) with 5 treatment levels, 5 rows, and 5 columns.

 x |